caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 Two SN74LS670D chips were added to the design.
 These provide a total of four bytes registers (which act like dual-ported RAM) mapped to CPU addresses $ffec - $ffef.
-These allow CPU address space to be subdivided into four pages, each expanded with six additional address bits, allowing a total of 4 megabytes of physical address space.
+These allow CPU address space to be subdivided into four sections, each expanded with six additional address bits, allowing a total of 4 megabytes of physical address space.